daihocmo/lo-trinh/cntt/an-toan-thong-tin/README.md

 **Process**.
 Students can work through the curriculum alone or in groups of up to 5, ideally following the suggested order.
 - We recommend doing all courses in the Core Curriculum, only skipping a course when you are certain that you've already learned the material previously.
-- For simplicity, we recommend working through courses (especially the Core Curriculum) in order from top to bottom, as they have already been [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting) by their prerequisites.
+- For simplicity, we recommend working through courses (especially the Core Curriculum) in order from top to bottom, as they have already been [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting) by their Khóa Tiếng Việt.
 - Courses in Advanced Information Security are electives.
 Choose one subject (e.g. [Advanced Programming](#advanced-programming)) you want to become an expert in and take all the courses under that heading.
 You can also create your own custom subject, but we recommend getting validation from the community on the subject you choose.
 - Courses in Specialization are also a form of elective.
 However, you are picking a particular niche rather than a set of classes.